armbian/build/documentation/fel-boot.md

 FEL/NFS boot mode is a possibility to test freshly created Armbian distribution without using SD card.
 It is implemented by loading u-boot, kernel, boot script and .bin/.dtb file via [USB FEL mode](https://linux-sunxi.org/FEL/USBBoot) and providing root filesystem via NFS share.

 Note, this mode is designed only for testing.
-To use root on NFS, use `ROOTFS_TYPE=nfs` option.
+To use root on NFS permanently, use `ROOTFS_TYPE=nfs` option.

 ### Requirements